 - Starting battery.

-- House RV battery ( otherwise called deep-cycle battery).
+- House RV battery ( otherwise called a deep-cycle battery).

 Marine battery: RV battery makers attempted to unify the starting battery and the house RV battery so RV owners can have one battery that serves two purposes; the marine battery is a product of that attempt.
 As with many hybrids, they are not too good in RV starting nor in the deep discharging accustomed to the deep-cycle / house RV batteries.
 It is not ideal yet for an RV, but its major advantage is that it is much more a less expensive battery than the deep-cycle battery.